tormaroe/FSharp.Msisdn/README.md

-Msisdn is .NET library that facilitates working with international telephone numbers in F#.
+Msisdn is a .NET library that facilitates working with international telephone numbers in F#.
 It follows the [ITU-T](http://en.wikipedia.org/wiki/ITU-T) recommendation [E.164](http://en.wikipedia.org/wiki/E.164).

 Features: